RobinTea/RobinTea/README.md

 I'm in my third year at the IMS (Informatik Mittelschule)
 <br>
-Searching for a one year (2026-27 / 2027-28) Apprenticeship (Informatiker/Applikationsentwickler EFZ) in switzerland.
+Searching for an Internship (Informatiker/Applikationsentwickler EFZ) one or two years (2026-27 / 2027-28) in switzerland.
 <br>

 ## Tech